DavidWaumsley/Bistro11ty/events/event1.md

 - [11ty YouTube](https://www.youtube.com/@EleventyVideo/videos).
 - [11ty Bundle](https://11tybundle.dev/).
 A fabulous place for all the latest by Bob Monsour.

-These are years out of date, but with the help of 11ty docs and Claude AI I could covert to V3 of 11ty:
+These are years out of date, but with the help of 11ty docs and Claude AI I could covert to  11ty V3:

 - [Learn Eleventy From Scratch](https://learneleventyfromscratch.com/).
 Andy Bell.